 Mobile augmented reality applications are gaining popularity due to the wide adoption of mobile and especially wearable devices.
 However, they often rely on computationally intensive computer vision algorithms with extreme latency requirements.
 Due to the large amount of computing power required, offloading data processing to another machine is often used.
 This method however, brings about additional constraints and problems such as bandwidth.
 Therefore, a strong network infrastructure is required to sustain the system.

 Input devices can be used for speech recognition that will translate a user’s spoke words into pre-set computer instructions.
 Furthermore, the system is capable of interpreting a user’s body movements through visual sensors or detection embedded in a pheripical device such as wand, stylus, pointer, glove or other body wear.

 The computer analyses the sensed visual and other data to synthesize and position augmentations.
 Computers are responsible for the graphics that go with augmented reality.
 Computers are the core aspect of augmented reality.

 Ionic integration is the complete open-source SDK for hybrid mobile applications development.
 Programming languages that support it include CSS, HTML5 and Sass.
 Typically, Unity is used for games and ionic is used for mobile apps.
 However, it is possible to integrate both together.

 Augmented Reality Development

 Environmental & Context Design

-Augmented Reality covers an extensive range of visual and audio types.
+AR covers an extensive range of visual and audio types.
 For specifics, example 3D or hologram, do check out our other categories for more details.